Leslie-23/HACK/docs/README.md

 - **Whisper** is the best choice for accurate speech-to-text, but **Vosk** is an alternative for offline use.
 - **BERT** is better for predictive text suggestions.
 - **Hugging Face** is suitable for hosting AI models.

-Would you like me to expand on any section?